krzysztofMSU/Data-Visualization-Final-Project/_posts/2019-05-05-welcome-to-jekyll.markdown

 Latest research gave us a lot of data for the relation between distance and velocity of galaxies.

-In the figure below the distance (x-axis) to other galaxies measured from our Milky Way and the velocity (y-axis) tell us about the expansion.
-A few galaxies relatively close to Milky Way move through space at similar rate and when we compare them with other galaxies much farther away from us, the velocity is exponential.
+In the figure below the distance to other galaxies is measured from our Milky Way, and the velocity with respect to distance tells us about the expansion.
+Galaxies relatively close to Milky Way move through space at similar rate as our galaxy, and when we compare them with other galaxies that are much farther away from us, the velocity is exponential.
 For this comparison, if we consider the speed of light to be constant, we see that the difference in velocity increases at a very rapid rate.

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_assets/_images/UniverseExpansion.png?raw=true)

-### *Hertzprung-Russell Diagram - Stars temperature and luminosity with respect to mass*
+### *Hertzsprung-Russell Diagram - Stars temperature and luminosity with respect to mass*

 The Hertzsprung-Russell Diagram plots stars according to their surface temperatures and luminosity.